olivia23333/HQ-Avatar/README.md

 Official implentation of ICME 2024 paper [*HQ-Avatar: Towards High-Quality 3D Avatar Generation via Point-based Representation*](https://ieeexplore.ieee.org/document/10688199).

+Our new work *E3Gen: Efficient, Expressive and Editable Avatars Generation* in ACM MM 2024 is available in [*E3Gen*](https://github.com/olivia23333/E3Gen).
+You can also check it.

+This repo is still under construction and will be refined soon.(in one week)

 ## preprocess
 ```bash
 CUDA_VISIBLE_DEVICES=0 python preprocess.py --tot 4 --id 0